-*As of November 22, 2017, cyber liability is NOT currently available in the following states: Alaska, Colorado, Connecticut, Florida, Louisiana, New Hampshire, New York and Virginia and will never be offered to the states of North Dakota and New Mexico.
+*As of January 12, 2021, cyber liability is NOT currently available in the following states: Alaska, Colorado, Florida, Louisiana, and New York and will never be offered to the states of North Dakota and New Mexico.

 Not a current policy holder?
 Click the button below to get a quote & apply online and don’t forget to add cyber liability to your professional liability policy!

 - Finkle, Jim.
 Skariachan, Dhanya.
 “Target cyber breach hits 40 million payment cards at holiday peak.”
 Web blog post.
 Business News.
 Reuters, 18 December 2013. https://www.reuters.com/article/us-target-breach/target-cyber-breach-hits-40-million-payment-cards-at-holiday-peak-idUSBRE9BH1GX20131219 accessed on 10/13/2017

 - McCrank, John.
 “Equifax says systems not compromised in latest cyber scare.”
 Web blog post.
 Cyber Risk.
 Reuters, 12 October 2017. https://www.reuters.com/article/us-equifax-breach/equifax-says-systems-not-compromised-in-latest-cyber-scare-idUSKBN1CH2F3 accessed on 10/13/2017